-- 1 Press the [MNU] key (#2) to enter the Menu mode. - Rotate the [Main] Tuning Dial (#34) to select the CW Memory Register into which you wish to store the message; we are now selecting the message entry technique (Text entry).
+- 1 Press the [MNU] key to enter the Menu mode. - 2.
+Rotate the [Main Tuning Dial] knob to select the CW Memory Register into which you wish to store the message; we are now selecting the message entry technique (Text entry).